intermine/im-docs/docs/webapp/report-page/report-displayers.md

 ### Useful displayers

 There are several displayers for common data types that may be useful in many Mines.
-To enable these just copy the configuration from FlyMine's [webconfig-model.xml](https://github.com/intermine/flymine/blob/master/webapp/src/main/webapp/WEB-INF/webconfig-model.xml).
+To enable these, just copy the configuration from FlyMine's [webconfig-model.xml](https://github.com/intermine/flymine/blob/master/webapp/src/main/webapp/WEB-INF/webconfig-model.xml).

 For examples of the common displayers and configuration details please see [Report Displayers Examples](report-displayers-examples.md).

 ### Creating a new Displayer

-If you've loaded some new data into your Mine or have some great ideas about presenting data from the common data loaders you can create a new displayer.
+If you've loaded some new data into your Mine or have some great ideas about presenting data from the common data loaders, you can create a new displayer.
 Here are brief instructions, take a look at the many examples for more details.

 1. Create a Java class \[1\] in your mine, e.g. [/displayers](https://github.com/intermine/flymine/tree/master/webapp/src/main/java/flymine/web/displayer) that inherits from `org.intermine.web.displayer.ReportDisplayer`.
 2. Implement